Last updated:

 Publications

-Follow this link for online publications to assist you with specific areas of research including records we hold about Aboriginal Victorians.
+Check out our online publications to discover various areas of research available to you.
 They can be read online or downloaded for your own convenience.

 Material in the Public Record Office Victoria archival collection contains words and descriptions that reflect attitudes and government policies at different times which may be insensitive and upsetting